-At any one time the RPSC will consist of up to 10 individuals appointed for five years (renewable at the Board's discretion).
+At any one time the RPSC will consist of 10-12 individuals appointed for five years (renewable at the Board's discretion).
 A Chair and Deputy Chair are elected by the members to serve for three years, although these appointments are subject to review at annual meetings of the RPSC.
 The Chair’s duties include finalising the decisions of the RPSC and conveying them to the HGI Board.

 At the present time the RPSC members are:

-- Richard Cavaliero is a HG therapist in private practice who also works in rural community and arts organisations that serve a diverse range of disadvantaged populations.
+- Richard Cavaliero, HG therapist in private practice who also works in rural community and arts organisations that serve a diverse range of disadvantaged populations.

-- Amanda Hargreaves, HG therapist in private practice.
+- Amanda Hargreaves, HG therapist in private practice and HGI Accredited Supervisor.
 Amanda has also worked as a State Registered Nurse and Health Visitor.

 The work of the RPSC